Money worries

 Carer's assessment

-A carer's assessment lets your local council or Trust know what your caring responsibilities are and how you're coping with them.
-Taking the assessment can find out what extra support and advice you can have to help make your life easier.
+A carer's assessment lets your local council know what your caring responsibilities are and how you're coping with them.
+Taking the assessment can help you find out about the support available to you.
 This can include things like help with caring and housework and connecting you with local support groups.
 The support available may vary depending on where you live.
 For more information, see the NHS information on carer's assessments.

 How do I get a carer's assessment?